NikKowPHP/social-brain/chapters/chapter-5.md

 > For the next 24 hours, your only mission is to start using this new diagnostic tool.
 When you see a small flare-up of tension, ask yourself: *Which of the five gauges just went into the red?* Just practice seeing the code.

 ---
-### **Logbook Entry: Your Dashboard's Main Alert**

-Let's create the first entry for your Personal Conductor's Dashboard.
-This is the main alert light for your entire system.

-1.  **Your Primary SCARF Trigger:** Which of the five SCARF domains most often triggers a threat response in you?
-2.  **Describe a Recent Event:** Briefly describe a time in the last month when you felt that trigger.
-3.  **The Physical Sensation:** What was the physical feeling associated with that threat?
-This sensation is a key piece of data—your personal system alert—that we will use as we build our toolkit.
+### **Field Mission Log**

+Let's put the dashboard to use.

+**Your Field Mission:** In one upcoming conversation or meeting this week, predict which SCARF domain is most likely to be threatened for a key participant.
+Your only goal is to observe.
+After the event, log whether your prediction was accurate and what specific data (words, body language) you observed.

+1.  **The Prediction:** Which meeting/person?
+Which SCARF threat did you predict?
+2.  **The Observation:** Was your prediction accurate?
+What specific data did you collect?
+3.  **The Analysis:** What did this experiment teach you about the social dynamics at play?
-4.  **Path to Adaptive:** How could using the SCARF dashboard help you strengthen your least-dominant brain profile?
+4.  **Path to Adaptive:** How could using the SCARF dashboard as a predictive tool help you strengthen your least-dominant brain profile?

 **Join the Orchestra:** Which SCARF domain is your primary trigger?
 This is one of the most foundational discoveries you can make, and a frequent starting point for discussion among other conductors.